Visit some of the most iconic filming locations in Philadelphia.

 Silver Linings Playbook

 A more recent contribution to Philadelphia’s film repertoire, director David O. Russell’s Silver Linings Playbook stars Jennifer Lawrence and Philadelphia-native, Bradley Cooper.
 Set in the suburbs of Philadelphia, the film features key scenes at the historic Lansdowne Theater and the Llanerch Diner, both in Delaware County.

 Other filming locations include Jeweler’s Row, a parking lot at Lincoln Financial Field, and The Franklin Residences.

 Though the time spent in Philadelphia on the show is brief and mainly in the introduction, there is a fleeting glimpse of the Will Smith’s hometown in the iconic intro reel.
 Roberto Clemente Park in the Fairmount neighborhood features a basketball court that flashes at the beginning of the reel.

-Philadelphia has been home to many other productions over the years.
+Philadelphia has been home to approximately 248 major film and television productions since 1992.
 Other notable appearances include National Treasure (scenes at Independence Hall, Reading Terminal Market), Shazam! (scenes at LOVE Park, Philadelphia Museum of Art), Transformers: Revenge of the Fallen (scenes at Eastern State Penitentiary, University of Pennsylvania), and Philadelphia (scenes at City Hall).
 Recent filming activity in Philadelphia includes 21 Bridges starring Chadwick Boseman and upcoming television series including Netflix’s Queer Eye and Dispatches From Elsewhere.